keer1912/ID_S10194171_Keerthana_Assg02/README.md

 *(Assuming the local storage is empty)*
 - A transparent star would be included in the modal beside the entertainment title when It appears
 - Users can select the star will will then add the poster , title , & rating to the local storage
-- When the item is in the local storage the star will be filled with yellow color , indicating the entertainment being in the local storage
+- When the item is in the local storage the star in the modal will be filled with yellow , indicating the entertainment being in the local storage
 - There will be a favourites button that user can click to view their favourite entertainment titles
+- Users will be allowed to remove the item or clear their favourites list

 ## Technologies Used
 - [HTML]